 There are definitely pros and cons to starting an allergy shot treatment plan.
 For people with mild reactions that only disrupt daily life on an occasional basis, it’s probably not worth the time, effort, and expense.
 But for those with chronic, frequent symptoms, immunotherapy can be life-changing.

-Before you decide whether or not to move forward with allergy shots, you will need to speak with an immunologist or allergist about your reactions and symptoms.
+Before you decide whether or not to move forward with allergy shots, you will need to speak with an immunologist or Philadelphia allergist specialist about your reactions and symptoms.
 An allergy test is required before starting an immunotherapy regimen.

 An allergy expert can consult with you and help you understand your candidacy for allergy shot treatments.
-If you’re not sure if the treatment is right for you, your allergist can recommend a course of action, based on the type of allergies you have and how they are affecting your life.
+If you’re not sure if the treatment is right for you, your allergist in Philadelphia can recommend a course of action, based on the type of allergies you have and how they are affecting your life.

 If you’re not ready to try allergy shots just yet, you should still consider a consultation with an immunologist.
 They can help you decide on a management strategy that fits into your life.
 If you decide that you want to pursue treatment over management in the future, they can help you create a plan to tackle your immune response.

 Where You Can Get Allergy Shots